ele828/ringcentral-js-integration-commons/docs/dependency-injection.md

 ##### Factory Provider
 Provide anything that returned by the factory function, it's usually used for importing third party instances.
 The factory function also supports dependency injection which should be declared in `deps` property.

+The `spread` flag is also supported in Factory Provider when the factory function returns an object.

 ```js
 @ModuleFactory({
   providers: [